Once you've installed and set up EndNote, you can start building your Library. The main ways of adding references to your Library are:

 Allows you to mark items and export them into your EndNote library.

-If the user then downloads a citation from the Library Collection record, EndNote will prompt the user to ‘Choose An Import Filter’.
-Users should select the RefMan RIS filter.
+If the user then downloads a citation from the Library Collection record

 If the filter you require is not supplied with EndNote, search for it here:

-This will only work 100% with PDFs which include a DOI (Digital Object Identifier), it will not work on scanned copies of PDFs.
-For references that EndNote does not find the details, add some information e.g. author and title, learn to use the Find Reference Update option (see video in Edit references box below).
+This will only work properly with PDFs that include a DOI (Digital Object Identifier), it will not work on scanned copies of PDFs.

 Three ways to import references from PDFs: